Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 ---
 ## Developing Slicer icons from Material Symbols Icons

+### Configuring and Downloading
 Icons downloaded from Google Fonts Material Symbols Icons may be used as-is or as starting point for a new icon design.
-If basing a new design on one of the Material Symbols Icons, please parameterize your selected icon for download as follows:
+In either case, please parameterize your selected icon as follows before downloading:

 * Style = Sharp
 * Fill = 0